-FAST4 is played with the "no let rule".
+FAST4 is played with the "no let rule", for the entire match (including the match tie-break if this is used to decide the match).
 In doubles, if a serve touches the net, strap or band and lands (bounces) within the correct service box, either player on the receiving team can return the ball.
 If either players or teams make an incorrect "let" call, this is an "Accidental Hindrance" under rule 26 of the Rules of Tennis.